-Materials
+Examination Materials

-Each professor will specify the authorized materials and equipment for each examination in their examination instructions.
-In addition, the Assistant Dean for Student Services and the Assistant Director of Academic Services will post the authorized materials for each examination in the regulations for the exam period.
+The Assistant Director of Academic Services will post the authorized materials for each examination no later than the eighth week of the term.
 Use of unauthorized materials during an examination is a violation of the Code of Conduct.